dburkland/tesla_ios_shortcuts/README.md

 * Turn On HVAC Max
   * Wakes the vehicle (if needed), turns on the HVAC system, sets the temperature to 82 degrees Fahrenheit, and turns on the driver's seat warmer

+* Turn On HVAC Max Spouse
+  * Wakes the vehicle (if needed), turns on the HVAC system, sets the temperature to 82 degrees Fahrenheit, and turns on both the driver's & front passenger's seat warmers

 * Turn Off HVAC
   * Wakes the vehicle (if needed) and turns off the HVAC system